 - Data manipulation may be needed.
 Having students manipulate data may not be appropriate for some classes.
 Faculty must decide upon the learning objective.
 In some cases, students will only be learning how to interpret the final result whereas other students may need to learn data collection strategies.

 - Faculty may not have the experience to work with GIS tools.
-They will need training appropriate to the skills they are sharing with students.
+They will need training appropriate for the skills they are sharing with students.

 They have plans to partner with local high schools.
 Additionally, they will continue to create modules for other disciplines.